Rh incompatibility is a condition that develops when a pregnant woman has Rh-negative blood and the baby in her womb has Rh-positive blood.

 Causes of Rh incompatibility

-During pregnancy, red blood cells from the unborn baby can cross into the mother's bloodstream through the placenta.
+During pregnancy, red blood cells from the unborn baby can cross into the mother's blood through the placenta.

-If the mother is Rh-negative, her immune system treats Rh-positive fetal cells as if they were a foreign substance and makes antibodies against the fetal blood cells.
-These anti-Rh antibodies may cross back through the placenta into the developing baby and destroy the baby's circulating red blood cells.
+If the mother is Rh-negative, her immune system treats Rh-positive fetal cells as if they were a foreign substance.
+The mother's body makes antibodies against the fetal blood cells.
+These antibodies may cross back through the placenta into the developing baby.
+They destroy the baby's circulating red blood cells.

 When red blood cells are broken down, they make bilirubin.
 This causes an infant to become yellow (jaundiced).
 The level of bilirubin in the infant's bloodstream may range from mild to dangerously high.